 The pigment staging and storage room houses various pigments (powders) in five-gallon pails prior to their use in paint formulations.
 Particulate emissions are controlled using a HEPA filter particulate control system.
+This Farr Dust Collector (Farr Company, Los Angles, 800-333-7320-ext 333) uses pulse-jet air for cleaning HEPA filters.
 The process was not operating during the inspection; this is an intermittent operation; a couple of hours per month.
 Production and emission records are kept.
-The emissions from this source are about one-tenth of a pound of particulate matter per year due to HEPA control.
+The emissions from this source are less than one-tenth of a pound of particulate matter per year due to HEPA control.
 Photohelic pressure drop readings are taken and recorded to ensure proper operation of HEPA filter system.
 SAP software keeps track of maintenance.
 A notice has been posted on the pigment room to advise employees to log pressure drop readings each time; ROP requires at least once per week.

 Filter pressure drop logs are kept each time pigment transfer occurs.
-Based upon pressure drop, filters are cleaned using pulse air.
-The pigment transfer rates have come down due to bad economy.
-During the inspection (FY 2014: May 07, 2014 with Sam Liveson), I asked Mr. Howard to start the fan and I checked the air flow being drawn and the suction; I confirmed that there was sufficient suction.
-During the FY 2016 inspection, I did not verify air flow.
+Upon startup and every 30 second, the filters are cleaned using pulse air.
+The pigment transfer rates have come down due to bad economy and outsourcing.
+During the inspection, I asked Mr. Howard to start the fan and I checked the air flow being drawn; I confirmed that there was sufficient suction.